carlos-el/simple-perm-manager/README.md

-simple-perm-manager is a very simple and flexible library for working working and operating with permission sets.
-It allows for coupling permissions to a system as required by the developer (i.e: attribute based, per object permission, etc).
+simple-perm-manager is a very simple and flexible library for working and operating with permission sets.
+Allows permissions to be attached to a system as required by the developer (i.e: attribute based, per object permission, etc) while maintaining low granularity.

 ## Usage
 Here it is an usage example for managed permissions in a blog based site.